 - Blue Oak therapy Center

 - Child Trauma Training Institute

-In my current work as a psychotherapist in private practice, I continue to uphold my commitment to the values of movements challenging the given structures of power, to peer support networks, to harm reduction and to maintaining deep respect for people traditionally marginalized.
+In my current work as an analytic Jungian therapist in private practice, I continue to uphold my commitment to social justice, to challenging the given structures of power, to peer support networks and to harm reduction.